HendrikReh/llm-guard/README.md

 # Tail a log file and scan new content as it arrives
 ./target/debug/llm-guard-cli scan --file logs/chat.log --tail

+# Increase the input budget to 2 MB for large transcripts
+./target/debug/llm-guard-cli --max-input-bytes 2000000 scan --file transcripts/long.txt

 # Run health diagnostics for a specific provider
 ./target/debug/llm-guard-cli --debug health --provider openai
 ```

+> **Input size:** `llm-guard-cli` enforces a 1 MB (1,000,000 byte) cap per input.
+Tail mode and stdin use the same guard to avoid runaway memory usage.
+Override it with `--max-input-bytes` or `LLM_GUARD_MAX_INPUT_BYTES` when you deliberately need to scan larger corpora.

 **Sample output:**